J. F. Lawton

 Jonathan Frederick Lawton (born August 11, 1960) is an American screenwriter, producer, and director.
-His screen credits include the box office hits Pretty Woman, Mistress, Blankman, Under Siege, Under Siege 2: Dark Territory, The Hunted, Chain Reaction, DOA: Dead or Alive, Jackson, and the series V.I.P. (on American TV).
+His screen credits include the films Pretty Woman, Mistress, Blankman, Under Siege, Under Siege 2: Dark Territory, The Hunted, Chain Reaction, and Jackson, and the American television series V.I.P.
 Under the pseudonym J.D.
 Athens, Lawton wrote and directed the films Cannibal Women in the Avocado Jungle of Death and Pizza Man.

 Early life

 J. F. Lawton is the son of author and novelist Harry Lawton and pianist Georgeann Leona Lawton (née Honegger).
 The couple met in Berkeley, California while attending the University of California.
 The couple later moved to Riverside, where Harry was hired as a reporter for The Press-Enterprise, and where J. F. was born.

 As a child, J. F. Lawton had severe dyslexia, which made school life difficult.
 It took him many years of practice and hard work to manage his learning disability.

 When Lawton was still in elementary school, his father's novel, Willie Boy: A Desert Manhunt, was made into a film starring Robert Redford.
 During the making of Tell Them Willie Boy Is Here, Harry would take J. F. to the set, exposing his son to the process of filmmaking.
 From that moment on, fascinated, Lawton determined that he would become a screenwriter.
 Always curious, Lawton would observe his surroundings and write about them, although due to his dyslexia, it would take him double the time to put his stories down on paper.

 In high school, Lawton continued to write short stories, plays, and scripts.
 After graduating from John W. North High School in Riverside, he enrolled at California State University in Long Beach, to study filmmaking.
 There he wrote, directed, and edited two short films, The Artist and Renaissance.
 The first was a futuristic thriller in which the main character kills his victims, takes their pictures, and puts them in his art exhibitions.
 The second, Renaissance, was a short horror film in which a sadistic sexual predator dominates and kills his victim every night, but revives her the next morning only to start the cycle all over again.
 Both shorts won awards on the college film festival circuit.